Yasmani Grandal Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals' 4.64 team ERA ranks 25th across all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all league pitching staffs (4.59).

-- Cardinals pitchers combine to allow the second-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (87 total, one per game).

-- Mikolas (4-5) gets the starting nod for the Cardinals in his 19th start of the season.
-He has a 4.51 ERA in 105 2/3 innings pitched, with 72 strikeouts.
+- Matz makes the start for the Cardinals, his 11th of the season.
+He is 0-7 with a 5.02 ERA and 60 strikeouts in 66 1/3 innings pitched.

-- The right-hander last appeared on Monday against the Miami Marlins, when he tossed 6 1/3 innings, allowing four earned runs while giving up four hits.
+- The lefty last appeared in relief on Wednesday, when he threw 2 1/3 innings against the Miami Marlins, allowing two earned runs while giving up three hits.

+- The 32-year-old has an ERA of 5.02, with 8.1 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.